Departamento-de-Engenharia-Informatica/lei-24-s2-1do-g164/docs/sprintC/us021/01.requirements-engineering/Readme.md

 >
 > **Answer:** Hours and/or days.

-> **Question:** What states does a To-Do List entry have?
+> **Question:** What's the default state of a To-Do List Entry?
 >
-> **Answer:** "Pending" as default for to-do list entries and "Planned" as default for Agenda entries, sounds good.
+> **Answer:** "Pending" as default for to-do list entries and "Planned" as default for Agenda entries sounds good.

 ### 1.3.
 Acceptance Criteria